stigok/blog.stigok.com/collections/_posts/2021-10-30-golang-oto-http-generate-custom-struct-tags-other-than-json-plush.md

 }
 ```

-Now it's easier to validate the request structs in the handlers
+Now it's easier to validate the request structs in the handlers while still having the validation
+logic at a single place, namely at the structs definitions.

 ```go
 type productsService struct {